ahmedelbrmbaly/blood-bridge/docs/PRD-bloodbridge.md

 - As a hospital official, I want to log in with my email and password, so I can access my account securely.
 - As a hospital official, I want to sign up with my email, password, hospital name, and hospital city, so I can register my hospital in the system.
 - As a hospital official, I want to search for available blood stocks and request blood, confirming patient name, blood group, status, and the city of the blood bank, so I can fulfill the hospital's blood requirements.
-- As a hospital official, I want to request a new donation if a blood type is not available, so I can ensure the availability of necessary blood types.
+- OPTIONAL: As a hospital official, I want to request a new donation if a blood type is not available, so I can ensure the availability of necessary blood types.
-- As a hospital official, I want to see the history of requested blood, so I can track past requests.
+- OPTIONAL: As a hospital official, I want to see the history of requested blood, so I can track past requests.

 **3. Blood Bank Officials**